tarsioonofrio/cheddar-in-docker/README.md

 # docker-embedded-system-tools

-This is a small repo with instructions and scripts to run cheddar docker environment.
+This is a small repo with instructions and scripts to run [Cheddar, an open-source real-time scheduling tool/simulator,](http://beru.univ-brest.fr/~singhoff/cheddar/) in Docker environment.
 In the future, maybe in the next few weeks, I will add:
 - Toolchain RISC-V (GCC 8.3 series)
 - Toolchain MIPS (GCC 4.6 series)